AllPoland/UNBEATABLE-Auto-Timed-Hitsounds/README.md

 This mod is mostly complete, and should work in both arcade and story mode.
 Below are some things I still need to do.

-- More story mode testing
+- Testing a full story mode playthrough
 - Config options (toggling features, adjusting scheduling values, etc.)
+- Bug testing and fixes (please report issues!)